 Once again back onto The Experimental Farm Pathway before detouring onto this box painted all white on Kingston Avenue!

-Our next stop is further south, at the corner of Trillium Drive and Wallford Way.
-A one page instruction & description sheet is posted on the inside of the door, including a note on how the builders called on the services of a structural engineer friend who helped with the design of the box!
+A block south at the corner of Trillium Drive and Wallford Way sits this box.
+There’s a one page instruction & description sheet posted on the inside of the door, including a note on how the builders called on the services of a structural engineer friend who helped with the design of the box!
 The self closing hinge and neoprene lining keeps the door from slamming shut.

 The next most excellent box is on Bowhill Avenue.